Docker security

 Highlights: Network Stretch

 Network routing forms the backbone of data transmission, guiding packets of information from source to destination.
 It involves selecting the most suitable path for data to travel through a network of interconnected devices.
-Data reaches its destination promptly by efficiently navigating the network, ensuring a smooth user experience.
+By efficiently navigating the network, data reaches its destination promptly, ensuring a smooth user experience.

 Factors Influencing Network Path Selection